- Who We Are

 The Bureau for Democracy, Conflict, and Humanitarian Assistance has nine offices headquartered in Washington, D.C.

-- The Office of U.S. Foreign Disaster Assistance (OFDA) provides and coordinates U.S. Government humanitarian assistance in response to international disasters to save lives, alleviate suffering, and reduce the social and economic impact of disasters, and also assists communities and governments in building capacity to prepare for disasters and to mitigate their consequences.
+- The Office of U.S. Foreign Disaster Assistance (OFDA) leads and coordinates the U.S. Government’s humanitarian assistance in response to disasters overseas by saving lives, alleviating human suffering, and reducing the social and economic impact of disasters, all while helping communities and governments build capacity to prepare for disasters and mitigate their consequences.

-- The Center of Excellence on Democracy, Human Rights and Governance (DRG) creates and disseminates knowledge on the advancement of democracy, human rights, and sound governance abroad, as well as manages grants and provides technical support to USAID missions implementing programs in these areas.
+- The Center of Excellence on Democracy, Human Rights and Governance (DRG) generates and disseminates knowledge about the global advancement of democracy, human rights, and governance; elevates the role of democracy, human rights, and governance in key USAID, U.S. Government, and multilateral strategies; and provides technical support to USAID missions implementing programs in these areas.

-- The Office of Program, Policy, and Management (PPM) provides oversight, guidance, coordination, and support to the Bureau on administrative, management, program, and policy issues, and manages the Complex Crises Fund through an interagency Monitoring and Review Committee.
+- The Office of Program, Policy, and Management (PPM) provides oversight, guidance, coordination, and support on administrative, management, program, and policy issues, and manages the Crisis and Opening Action Coordination Teams, and the Complex Crises Fund through an interagency Monitoring and Review Committee.

-- The Office of Conflict Management and Mitigation (CMM) identifies and analyzes sources of conflict, supports early responses to address the causes and consequences of instability and violent conflict, and supports integration of conflict mitigation and management into USAID’s analysis, strategies, and programs.
+- The Office of Conflict Management and Mitigation (CMM) identifies and analyzes sources of conflict and fragility, supports early responses to address the causes and consequences of instability and violent conflict, and integrates conflict mitigation and management into USAID’s analysis, strategies, and programs.